Christopher Nolan: A Career In Cinema

 Later, Nolan studied English Literature at University College London (UCL), following his father’s advice that the subject would give him “a different take on things.”

-Nolan used his resources to screen feature films in 35mm during the school year using the commission earned to produce 16mm during the summers.
+While there, Nolan had the opportunity of being president of the Union's Film Society and was able to utilize the school's film facilities, consisting of a Steenbeck editing suite and 16mm film cameras.
+He used his resources to screen feature films in 35mm during the school year, using the commission earned to produce 16mm films during the summers.

 He graduated in 1993 with a degree in English Literature and over the next few years, he worked as a script leader, camera operator, and director of corporate and industrial films.

-In 1996, his short film Larceny, which was directed, edited, and filmed by Nolan in just one weekend with minimal resources was screened at the Cambridge Film Festival and is still to this day considered one of UCL’s best shorts to be created.
+In 1996, his short film "Larceny", directed, edited, and filmed by Nolan in just one weekend was screened at the Cambridge Film Festival and is still to this day considered one of UCL’s best shorts to be created.

-In 2000 shortly after Following’s success, his brother pitched him the idea for Memento which later became optioned and given a budget of 4.5 million!
+Shortly after the success of "Following", his brother pitched him the idea for "Memento" which later became optioned and given a budget of 4.5 million!

-It quickly became an international success, grossing nearly $40 million and screenings being shown in 500 theatres worldwide, including being played at the Venice Film Festival which was exactly what Nolan needed to finally get his foot in the industry.
+It quickly became an international success, grossing nearly $40 million and screenings being shown in 500 theatres worldwide, while also being played at the Venice Film Festival which was exactly what Nolan needed to finally get his foot in the industry.

-Memento earned Nolan an Academy Award nomination, a Golden Globe nomination, and two Independent Spirit Awards for Best Director and Best Screenplay.
+"Memento" earned Nolan an Academy and Golden Globe nomination as well as two Independent Spirit Awards for Best Director and Best Screenplay.

-As we know it, there are hundreds upon hundreds of movies available to us today that are solely based on space, but what is it that makes Interstellar so different from the rest?
+There are hundreds upon hundreds of movies available to us today that are solely based on space, but what is it that makes this one so different from the rest?

 Scientific